emacsmirror/emacsshot/README.md

 the active cursor.)

-Further there is function `emacsshot-snap-window-include-modeline` which does as `emacsshot-snap-window` but includes the modeline when taking the shot.
+Further there is function `emacsshot-snap-window-include-modeline` which does the same as `emacsshot-snap-window` but also includes the modeline when taking the shot.

 The filenames are configurable.
 Hint: `M-x customize-group emacsshot`.
 Note that the file-suffix defines the image-format under